Furnace BTU Calculator

 What Are BTUs

-A British Thermal Unit, or BTU is a unit of measurement of energy.
+A British Thermal Unit, or BTU, is a unit of measurement of energy.
 1 BTU is the energy needed to heat 1 pound of water by 1° Fahrenheit.
-We often refer to the British Thermal Unit as a BTU, but the rating is actually the BTUs per hour, or BTU/h.
-1 BTU is the equivalent of 1,055 joules or .293 watts.
+We often refer to the British Thermal Unit as a BTU, but the rating used for heat measurement or furnace size is actually the BTUs per hour, or BTU/h.
+1 BTU is the equivalent of 1,055 joules or 0.293 watts.

 How to Calculate Furnace Size in BTUs

 It is very important to size your heating and cooling system correctly for your home.
-If a furnace or air conditioner is sized too small it will run constantly and not be able to comfortably heat or cool the space.
+If a furnace or air conditioner is too small, it will run constantly and not be able to comfortably heat or cool the space.

-On the coldest or hottest days the system will not be able to keep up.
-Alternatively, if the system is sized too large then it will heat or cool the space too quickly, which will cause it to cycle on and off more frequently, causing unnecessary wear and shortening the lifespan of the system.
+On the coldest or hottest days, the system will not be able to keep up.
+Alternatively, if the system is sized too large, it will heat or cool the space too quickly, which will cause it to cycle on and off more frequently, causing unnecessary wear and shortening the lifespan of the system.

 BTUs per Square Foot Based on Climate

-Experts suggest between 30 and 60 BTUs of heat per square foot, which is a pretty wide range.
+Experts suggest between 30 and 60 BTUs of heat per square foot of living space, which is a pretty wide range.

-The location of your home is a major factor in how many BTUs of heat you’ll need.
-A home in the northern region of the US will require more BTUs to heat than a home in the southern region because it gets significantly colder.
+The location of your home is a major factor in how many BTUs you’ll need.
+A home in the northern region of the US will require more BTUs to heat than a home in the southern region because it gets significantly colder in the north.

 Table showing suggested BTU/sq. ft. of heat for various climate zones.